 First person to complete their list wins, or set a 10-minute timer and see who gets the most

-First day of class, team building, helping students discover unexpected connections, breaking up cliques
+First day of class, team building, helping students discover unexpected connections, breaking up cliques.
+An ice breaker game that forces deeper conversations through its no-repeat rule.

 Make the lists random so students talk to people they don't usually hang out with